Frequently Asked Questions

 Raising honey bees in Minnesota is a little complicated.
 It’s best to start by taking a class that covers raising bees in northern climates.
 Check out our Calendar for upcoming meetings and classes.

 It’s best to leave them alone or call a beekeeper to retrieve it.
-Call Bob Sitko at 651-436-7915 or by email at [email protected].
-He keeps a list of MN beekeepers that be able to safely retrieve the swarm and give it a proper home.
+Call Terry McDaniel at 612-483-4402.
+She keeps a list of MN beekeepers that be able to safely retrieve the swarm and give it a proper home.
 Bees collected and relocated in this way can then continue doing their good deeds of pollinating and making honey.
 We appreciate your help in protecting honey bee swarms.

-When you call Bob, be prepared to answer the following questions:
+When you call, be prepared to answer the following questions:

 1. How long has the swarm been there?